Andrew102803/NoSQL-Social-Network-API/README.md

 ## Usage

-See this video to see an example of how this Social Network API is used.
+See [this](https://www.youtube.com/watch?v=EE18HzbpbPs) video to see an example of how this Social Network API is used.
-COMING SOON

 ## License
 [![License: MIT](https://img.shields.io/badge/License-MIT-red.svg)](https://opensource.org/licenses/MIT)